michaelkolesidis/javascript-software-synthesizer/README.md

 - Presets
 - All parameters controllable with MIDI
 - Other types of sound synthesis to choose from (currently only FM synthesis)
+- Rewriting the app in TypeScript
+- Rewriting the app using React

 <br>